All About Pantonic All Stars

 The Orchestra has performed in Europe on many occasions, most recently in Belgium in 2017, tours Devon every three or four years, and regularly appears at Caribbean evenings, shows, carnivals and shopping centres throughout the Country.
 The Orchestra operates in the name of Stockport.
 All public appearances operate behind a banner proclaiming Pantonic All Stars Steel Orchestra – the “Sound of Stockport Steel” and our vehicles sport the same logo on their sides.

-2018 kept all the players and parents very busy right through to Christmas with many of our regular venues revisited as well as several new ones.
+2019 has kept all the players and parents very busy right through to Christmas with many of our regular venues revisited as well as several new ones.
 We enjoyed great weekends for our annual visits to the Cumbria Steam Gathering at Flookburgh, and the Yesteryear Rally at Malpas, Cheshire.
+The highlight of the year was definitely our ninth tour to the English Riviera, playing eight events in six days around Torbay.
+The reviews in the News section say it all.

-Outside of our main charity work, we also supported a number of other charity events during the last few years including Cancer Research UK and Joining Jack in Wigan.
+Outside of our main charity work, we also supported a number of other charity events during the last few years including Cancer Research UK, The Christie, Claire House and Joining Jack in Wigan.

 As usual there have been a few changes in the line-up of the Orchestra over the last twelve months as a number of players have left to concentrate on college and work.
 We are now twenty four strong and have plenty of players available, even when some are working or on holiday.
 It will be good for the summer’s busy schedule, which is kept up to date alongside as we progress through the year, with more details of times etc. if you click on the locations.